Ritiktoksiya99/UMBC-DATA606-Capstone-/docs/proposal.md

 The Behavioral Risk Factor Surveillance System (BRFSS) is a large-scale, nationwide health-related telephone survey conducted annually by the CDC in the United States.
 It collects responses from hundreds of thousands of adults on health-related risk behaviors, chronic health conditions, access to healthcare, and preventive health practices.

-For this project, a cleaned and consolidated version of the BRFSS 2015 dataset is used, focusing on key clinical, lifestyle, and demographic indicators that are relevant to diabetes risk prediction in a **binary classification setting** (no diabetes vs. prediabetes/diabetes).

 **Data Size:**
 Approximately 22.7 MB (CSV format)